TyLaurienteSkyBoxLabs/git-helper/README.md

 ### *Currently only supporting windows*

+1. Search for and select **Edit the System Environment variables** in the windows search bar
+2. On the System Properties window that pops up, select **Environment Variables...**
+3. Under **User Variables**, select the `Path` variable
+4. Click on new and paste in the path to your program

+#### Steps for setup
-1. To get started, download and extract both the gith.py and gith.bat files to your install directory of choice.
-(Ensure install directory path does not have any spaces in it, or Git Bash usage may not work correctly)
+1. To get started, download and extract both the gith.py and gith.bat files to your install directory of choice
+2. Ensure install directory path does not have any spaces in it, or Git Bash usage may not work correctly
-2. Run `setx path "%PATH%;C:\path\to\directory\"` (ONLY IN COMMAND PROMPT, other shells can break path) to add the path of the program to your main Path environment variable.
-This allows the `gith` command to work globally across your shell.
+3. Add your install directory to your `Path` environment variable.
+This allows the `gith` command to work globally across your shell.command to work globally across your shell.
-3. Run git config --global --add safe.directory '*'
+4. Run git config --global --add safe.directory '*'

 ### Allow gith to run globally in Git Bash
 1. Navigate to your user folder (`%USERPROFILE%`)